scuzzydude/asimov/asimov.md

 ### Drumland

-Isn't it ironic[^54], coming from a drummer?
-If you're a *prima donna*[^55] vocalist who has infected an entire generation with an earworm, Napster might have had you worrying about bouncing them checks, but a drummer?
-Drummers -- real drummers[^56] -- play for alcohol.
+Isn't it ironic[^53], coming from a drummer?
+If you're a *prima donna*[^54] vocalist who has infected an entire generation with an earworm, Napster might have had you worrying about bouncing them checks, but a drummer?
+Drummers -- real drummers[^55] -- play for alcohol.
 WTF, Lars?

 In my youth, I spent a lot of time around drummers, and while I hate to propagate stereotypes, it can be a lot of fun.
 I can still remember the conversation like it was yesterday, or I'm just making it up.
 In a genius economy, those kinds of details are insignificant.

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_

 It was 1990, I was the assistant manager of a liquor store in West Hollywood.
 Normally, we had a cashier, a manager and driver working each shift.
 That day, my driver didn't show up and didn't answer the phone, so I had to make deliveries and perform my regular duties, which mostly consisted of convincing rich people to overpay for fancy bottles of wine with names I couldn't pronounce.
 The driver, Nai, was this kid from Hawaii, a few years older than me, and one of the more likable and less odorous drivers, so I didn't really want to fire him.
 Nai was about 6'4", lean and I think he surfed.
 He told me, "I'm not rich, but my mom is."
 Rich or not, a drummer's mother had to be indulgent -- or deaf.
 He tried to play it down.
-He looked exactly like the Hawaiian version of Tommy Lee, taller and tanner.
+He looked exactly like the Hawaiian version of Tommy Lee, taller and tanner, in pastel colors and Vans.

 His house was technically in Hollywood, but way west of where I lived.
 I'd been calling him all day, no answer.
-After lunch, I had a delivery nearby, so stopped by his house.
+After lunch, I had a delivery nearby, so I stopped by his house.
 I knocked for several minutes before a drummer showed up at the door.

 "Dude, I know you!
 You're the dude from the liquor store."